cgat-developers/ruffus/doc/tutorials/new_tutorial/posttask.rst

     It is often useful to signal the completion of each task by specifying a specific action to be taken or function to be called.
-This can range from printing out some message, or ``touching`` some sentinel file, to emailing the author.This is particular useful if the :term:`task` is a recipe apply to an unspecified number of parameters in parallel in different :term:`job`\ s.
+This can range from printing out some message, or  `touching  <http://en.wikipedia.org/wiki/Touch_(Unix)>`__ some sentinel file, to emailing the author.
+This is particular useful if the :term:`task` is a recipe apply to an unspecified number of parameters in parallel in different :term:`job`\ s.
 If the task is never run, or if it fails, needless-to-say no task completion action will happen.